SCD is often promoted for people with inflammatory bowel diseases (IBD), but very few studies support its effectiveness.

 While dieting is a personal decision, you should discuss SCD with a qualified healthcare professional before making any major lifestyle changes.

 SCD is an elimination diet designed to treat symptoms of IBD and restore digestive function by purging many carb-containing foods.

 While some people may notice improvements in their IBD symptoms, very little research supports its effectiveness beyond a placebo effect.

 Due to the restrictive nature of the diet, it could increase your risk of malnutrition.

-If you’re considering the SCD, discuss it with your healthcare provider and dietitian first to reduce possible risks and ensure a balanced diet.
+If you’re considering SCD, discuss it with a healthcare professional or dietitian first to reduce possible risks and ensure a balanced diet.